Luca Dan Serbanati

 - Project 30%

 Homeworks will be given roughly every week or two, and will each consist of a small number of problems.
-For the final project, you can pick any topic you want for further study.
+For the final project, you can pick any topic you want for further study from our project list.
 Your project has to involve implementing an application with the methods presented at the course.
 In all cases, the end product will be a written report and a software delivery.
 Grades may also be adjusted upward slightly based on regular, positive contributions to class discussions.

 Project Policy.